microsoft/dotnet/Documentation/compatibility/new-(ambiguous)-dispatcher_invoke-overloads-could-result-in-different-behavior.md

-To avoid ambiguity (and potential differences in exception handling or blocking behaviors), code calling Dispatcher.Invoke can pass an empty object[] as a second parameter to the Invoke call to be sure of resolving to the .NET 4.0 method overload.
+To avoid ambiguity (and potential differences in exception handling or blocking behaviors), code calling Dispatcher.Invoke can pass an empty object[] as a second parameter to the Invoke call to be sure of resolving to the .NET Framework 4.0 method overload.

 ### Affected APIs